rpetit3/binf-compare/short-reads/quality-control/README.md

 * __Trimmomatic (vXXX)__
 A flexible trimmer for Illumina sequence data.
 _Bolger, A. M., Lohse, M., & Usadel, B. (2014).
 [Trimmomatic: A flexible trimmer for Illumina Sequence Data.](https://doi.org/10.1093/bioinformatics/btu170) Bioinformatics, btu170._

+## Disclaimer
+These comparisons are not meant to be all encompassing (testing all preprocessors and all tools).
+Although these comparisons may be applicable to all Illumina sequences, these comparisons were meant for bacterial sequences.
+The parameters tested were what I use in my own analyses.